0xcaa/cipherinfo/README.md

 # Cipherinfo
-Cheks ciphers for unique characters and counts how many there are
+Cheks ciphers for unique characters and counts how many there are.
+Also encodes and decodes the cipher with base64.